 SOUTH STREET SEAPORT, 89 South Street, Pier 17: the late Roger Franklin was probably the jolliest, most gentle-hearted of the Santas visited.
 He was huggable, lovable, and you just couldn't beat his apron with all those batches of candy canes packed inside!
 Rating: Five candy canes.

 MACY*S HERALD SQUARE, 151 West 34th Street: The Legend.
 Nobody knows how to follow the script like Macy*s Santa.
 He never breaks character, and you just are in awe of his presence.
 Rating: Three-and-a-half candy canes.

 NATIONAL GRID U.S. HEADQUARTERS LOBBY, 1 MetroTech Center at Jay Street, Brooklyn: For nearly 50 years, the NatGrid Festival Chorus --- each and every member an employee of the company --- took over the NatGrid lobby to perform three shows' worth of Christmas carols, sung in an all-gospel format guaranteed to knock one's socks off.
 Until 2003, Santa Michael appeared at the climax of the third show, with Anna, his beautiful Elf, in tow (but you weren't allowed to touch her pointy ears!) and even encouraged the kids to sing along.
 Then, for two hours, Santa and his Elf had the lobby all to themselves!
 Wishes and cameras were always welcome.
 Rating: Three-and-a-half candy canes.

-ABC CARPET & HOME, 881-888 Broadway at East 19th Street: The reigning elder statesman amongst New York's Kringles, he's the most authentically snuggable Santa of all those rated.
-His rustic robes give visitors the impression that they're in the presence of Christmas Royalty!
+ABC CARPET & HOME, 881-888 Broadway at East 19th Street: Until his recent retirement as resident Claus at ABC Carpet and Home, after some 28 seasons, Tom Tuminnello, Sr. was the reigning elder statesman amongst New York's Kringles, and thus the most authentically snuggable Santa of all those rated.
+His rustic robes gave visitors the impression that they're in the presence of Christmas Royalty!
 Rating: Four candy canes.